iChristwin/iChristwin/README.md

 I advocate the adoption of soft energy paths, access economies, and veganism for the environment.

-I founded [Switch Electric and Gas Ltd](https://www.linkedin.com/company/whynotswitch/), a data-driven energy company, with the goal of decentralizing the energy infrastructure in Africa and reducing it's carbon footprint.
+I founded [Switch Electric Ltd](https://www.linkedin.com/company/whynotswitch/), a data-driven energy company, with the goal of decentralizing the energy infrastructure in Africa and reducing it's carbon footprint.
 Our business model entails generating and retailing low-cost electricity on-site using Distributed Energy Resources (DER), such as solar PVs, in conjunction with energy storage technologies.
 Consequently avoiding the huge economic and sociopolitical costs of centralized power plants.

-As the Founder and CEO of [Switch Electric and Gas Ltd](https://www.linkedin.com/company/whynotswitch/), I am responsible for strategic direction, business development, technology and operations of the company.
+As the Founder and CEO of [Switch Electric Ltd](https://www.linkedin.com/company/whynotswitch/), I am responsible for strategic direction, business development, technology and operations of the company.
 I have also developed a proprietary data analytics system with machine learning algorithms capable of analyzing electricity supply and consumption data in real time.

 <img src='https://github.com/iChristwin/iChristwin/blob/main/Team%20switch.jpg'>